debraysimon/tpxle-doc/docs/AbeewayRefGuide/uplink-messages/encoded-form/readme.md

 :::tip Notes

 1. Values calculated using this formula provide a truncated value rounding within a range of step_size.
-Decoded value\<Real value\<decoded value + step_size
+Decoded value \< Real value \< decoded value + step_size.
 2. **if real value \< step size, then a value of 0 is decoded**.
 :::